 At the end of the current fiscal year, the Board is able to report positive balances in all three categories of net position: net investment in capital assets, restricted and unrestricted.
-This means that the Board has enough available resources to cover all outstanding obligations, including non-capital liabilities (such as compensated absences) as of September 30, 2013, with \$10.55 million left over to use for next year's operations.
+This means that the Board has enough available resources to cover all outstanding obligations, including non-capital liabilities (such as compensated absences) as of September 30, 2014, with \$12.33 million left over to use for next year's operations.

-The Board's slight decrease in financial position was primarily the result of a slight decrease in local property and sales taxes along with the cash purchase of two buses and additional personnel staffing in the schools.
+The Board's increase in financial position was primarily the result of an increase in local property and sales taxes.

 The results of this fiscal year's operations as a whole are reported in detail in the Statement of Activities on page 3.
 Table 2 below condenses the results of operations for the fiscal year into a format where the reader can easily see the total revenues of the Board for the year.
-It also shows the impact the operations had on changes in net position as of September 30, 2013.
+It also shows the impact the operations had on changes in net position as of September 30, 2014.

-Table 2: Summary of Changes in Net Position from Operating Results(in millions)
+Table 2: Summary of Changes in Net Position from Operating Results